ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday</h3>A chance of rain showers before 1pm, then a chance of showers and thunderstorms.
-Mostly sunny, with a high near 88.
-South
+         <h3>Friday</h3>A chance of rain showers before 7am, then showers and thunderstorms likely.
+Partly sunny, with a high near 84.
+South wind
-         wind around 3 mph.<br></div>
+         1 to 5 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday Night</h3>A chance of showers and thunderstorms.
-Partly cloudy, with a low around 71.
+         <h3>Friday Night</h3>Showers and thunderstorms likely.
+Mostly cloudy, with a low around 71.
 South wind around 5 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday</h3>A chance of rain showers before 7am, then a chance of showers and thunderstorms between 7am and 1pm, then a chance of showers
+         <h3>Saturday</h3>Showers and thunderstorms likely before 1pm, then a chance of showers and thunderstorms.
+Partly sunny, with a high near 87.
-         and thunderstorms.
-Partly sunny, with a high near 89.
-South southwest wind 3 to 9 mph.<br></div>
+         South southwest wind 3 to 8 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday Night</h3>A chance of showers and thunderstorms.
-Partly cloudy, with a low around 75.
-South southwest wind around 9 mph.<br></div>
+Partly cloudy, with a low around 74.
+South wind around 8 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday</h3>A slight chance of showers and thunderstorms before 1pm.
-Mostly sunny, with a high near 92.
-South southwest wind 8 to 20 mph,
+         <h3>Sunday</h3>A slight chance of showers and thunderstorms before 7am.
+Mostly sunny, with a high near 91.
+South southwest wind 7 to 16 mph,
-         with gusts as high as 29 mph.<br></div>
+         with gusts as high as 26 mph.<br></div>
    </p>
 </div>